 Official site: https://museumoftheyellowstone.org/

-A few blocks from the West Yellowstone Visitor Information Center, the Playmill Theatre has provided cherished family memories for over 55 years.
-This time-honored theater company puts on approximately three productions a year.
+The Playmill Theatre has provided cherished family memories for over 55 years.
+This time-honored theater company is a few blocks from the West Yellowstone Visitor Information Center and puts on approximately three productions a year.
 Shows span between May and September.
 With an emphasis on family values and fun, it's one show not to miss if traveling with children.

 Alongside the theatrical performance, engaging moments between acts offer other ways to enjoy the show.
 Tacked onto every primary stage production are activities like sing-alongs and variety shows.
 For young aspiring thespians, the theater also hosts a five-day summer camp in June for students aged 14 to 18.